When Distributions Shifts: Causal Generalization for Low-Resource Languages

 \section{Abstract}

-Machine learning models typically assume that training and test data follow the same distribution, an assumption that often fails in real-world scenarios due to distribution shifts.
-This issue is especially pronounced in low-resource settings, where data scarcity and limited domain diversity hinder robust generalization.
-Domain generalization (DG) approaches address this challenge by learning features that remain invariant across domains, often using causal mechanisms to improve model robustness.
-In this study, we examine two distinct causal DG techniques in low-resource natural language tasks.
-First, we investigate a causal data augmentation (CDA) approach that automatically generates counterfactual examples to improve robustness to spurious correlations.
-We apply this method to sentiment classification on the NaijaSenti Twitter corpus, expanding the training data with semantically equivalent paraphrases to simulate controlled distribution shifts.
-Second, we explore an invariant causal representation learning (ICRL) approach using the DINER framework, originally proposed for debiasing aspect-based sentiment analysis.
-We adapt DINER to a multilingual setting by constructing Afri-SemEval, a new benchmark derived from the SemEval-2014 Task 4 dataset via translation, covering 17 African languages.
-Through comprehensive experiments, we compare the effectiveness of these techniques in mitigating domain shifts and improving model performance.
-Our findings demonstrate that both approaches enhance robustness to unseen domains: counterfactual data augmentation yields consistent cross-domain accuracy gains in sentiment classification, while causal representation learning with DINER improves out-of-distribution performance in multilingual sentiment analysis, albeit with varying gains across languages.
-These results highlight the complementary strengths and trade-offs of data-level vs. representation-level causal interventions in low-resource AI settings.
+Machine learning models often fail under distribution shifts, a problem exacerbated in low-resource settings where limited data restricts robust generalization.
+Domain generalization (DG) methods address this challenge by learning representations that remain invariant across domains, frequently leveraging causal principles.
+In this work, we study two causal DG approaches for low-resource natural language processing.
+First, we apply causal data augmentation using GPT-4o-mini to generate counterfactual paraphrases for sentiment classification on the NaijaSenti Twitter corpus in Yoruba and Igbo.
+Second, we investigate invariant causal representation learning with the Debiasing in Aspect Review (DINER) framework for aspect-based sentiment analysis.
+We extend DINER to a multilingual setting by introducing Afri-SemEval, a dataset of 17 languages translated from SemEval-2014 Task.
+Experiments show improved robustness to unseen domains, with consistent gains from counterfactual augmentation and enhanced out-of-distribution performance from causal representation learning across multiple languages.

 \keywords{Causal representation \and Low-resource \and Data augmentation \and Language translation \and LLMs}